 After a day in the saddle of the MT09, I was dead impressed, it really does live up to all the fuss.
 So much fun with all it’s torque on tap, yet an ease and joy to ride.
 The only real complaint I could pin to it, is the seat which is just not that comfortable for a long days riding.

-Enjoy these snaps.
+Enjoy these snaps from my MT09 motorcycle rental.
 The write up of my second day’s route can be found here.